Division formulas on projective varieties: Division formulas on

 \section{Division formulas on $X$}

-Let $f_1,\ldots,f_m$ be our sections of $\Ok(d)$ on $X$ from Section~\ref{intro}\footnote{In the intermediate sections $f_j$ stand for mappings in a complex in Sections~\ref{krut} and~\ref{hefersubsec}; we hope this will not cause any confusion.} and let $\J_f$ be the associated ideal sheaf on $X$.
-If $X$ is smooth we can find a resolution of $\Ok^X/\J_f$ over $X$ and obtain a residue current whose annihilator is precisely $\J^f$.
-We can then form a division-interpolation formula like \eqref{divint}, if $\rho$ is big enough, such that the remainder term vanishes as soon as $\phi$ is in $\J_f$.
-However, our main objective is to find an explicit representation of the solutions in Theorem~\ref{hickelsats}, and to this end we use the Koszul complex generated by the $f_j$.
-In this way we get a residue current that is explicitly defined and, moreover, perfectly adapted to the theorem.
-For the case with different degrees of $f_j$, see \cite{AG}.
+Let $f_1,\ldots,f_m$ be our sections of $\Ok(d)$ on $X$ from Section~\ref{intro} and let $\J_f$ be the associated ideal sheaf on $X$.
+If $X$ is smooth we can find a resolution of $\Ok^X/\J_f$ over $X$ and obtain a residue current whose annihilator is precisely $\J_f$.
+We can then form a division-interpolation formula like \eqref{divint}, if $\rho$ is big enough, such that the residue term vanishes as soon as $\phi$ is in $\J_f$.
+However, our objective is to construct an explicit representation of the solutions in Theorem~\ref{hickelsats}, and to this end we use the Koszul complex generated by the $f_j$.
+In this way we get a residue current that is explicitly defined and, moreover, perfectly adapted to that theorem.

 Let $E'$ be a trivial rank $m$ bundle with basis elements $e_1, \ldots, e_m$, let $E:=E'\otimes\Ok(-d)$, and let $e_i^*$ be the dual basis elements for $(E')^*$ so that $f:=f_1e_1^*+\cdots+f_me_m^*$ is a section of $E^*=\Ok(d)\otimes (E')^*$.
 We then have the Koszul complex